AlexWilkinsonnn/ndfd-pairs/README.md

 The outputted HDF5 files contain all the required information to make paired data of (ND detector response, FD reconstruction) and (ND detector response, FD detector response).

+## TDR-era simulation ndfd pairs

+There is code for making ND-FD reco-reco pairs with as close to the TDR software as I can get.
+This is for training models that will be applicable to analyses that use MCC11.

+TDR era means tag `last_unstructured_cafs` of `DUNE/ND_CAFMaker.git` for ND, tag `v07_06_02` of `dunetpc` for FD simulation and reconstruction, and tag `v07_09_00` of `dunetpc` for FD CAFMaker.
+These versions come from asking, snooping, and guessing.

+Caveats of this dataset due to software restrictions:
+- Cannot load SimEnergyDeposit into old `dunetpc`.
+Load them into newer larsoft with `duneextrapolation` and run the drifting module to get SimChannel.
+Load these into `dunetpc`.
+- Diffucult to load selection throws output into ND CAFMaker.
+Don't do selection throws at the ND, FD event still has translations applied.

+This workflow does not require the `nd_detsim/` step.
+Instructions can be found at the bottom of the READMEs.

 ## Moving data around

 To make use of both Fermigrid and GPU resources I had to copy files to and from dCache to an